 Table 2.
-Resultant pressure force coefficients C{Fp} evaluated over Child 1 () domain shown in Fig. 16 (v1).
-Results for parent and child solutions are reported for one-way, two-way and two-way canopy-restricted (CR) methods, where the latter is a modified two-way coupling approach where the anterpolation is restricted (i.e. not allowed) within the obstacle canopy.
+Resultant pressure force coefficients C{F_p} evaluated over the child 1 () domain shown in Fig. 16 (v1).
+Results for parent and child solutions are reported for one-way, two-way, and two-way canopy-restricted (CR) methods, where the latter is a modified two-way coupling approach where the anterpolation is restricted (i.e., not allowed) within the obstacle canopy.